-But in alleging that Mrs W was told she would make a substantial profit, the PR suggests that the Supplier did exactly that at the Time of Sale.
+But in alleging that Ms M was told she would get a huge profit on her investment, the PR suggests that the Supplier did exactly that at the Time of Sale.
 So, that is what I have considered next.

 The term "investment" is not defined in the Timeshare Regulations.
-In Shawbrook & BPF v FOS paragraph 56, the parties agreed that, by reference to the decided authorities, "an investment is a transaction in which money or other property is laid out in the expectation or hope of financial gain or profit".
+In Shawbrook & BPF v FOS, the parties agreed that, by reference to the decided authorities, "an investment is a transaction in which money or other property is laid out in the expectation or hope of financial gain or profit" at [56].
 I will use the same definition.

-Mrs W's share in the Allocated Property sold at the Time of Sales 3 and 4 clearly, in my view, constituted an investment as it offered her the prospect of a financial return - whether or not, like all investments, that was more than what she first put into it.
+Ms M's share in the Allocated Property clearly, in my view, constituted an investment as it offered her the prospect of a financial return - whether or not, like all investments, that was more than what she first put into it.
 But the fact that Fractional Club membership included an investment element did not, itself, transgress the prohibition in Regulation 14(3).
 That provision prohibits the marketing and selling of a timeshare contract as an investment.
-It doesn't prohibit the marketing and selling of such a timeshare contract per se.
+It doesn't prohibit the mere existence of an investment element in a timeshare contract or prohibit the marketing and selling of such a timeshare contract per se.